DevExpress/devextreme-demos/JSDemos/Demos/Form/Validation/description.md

 Demands that an editor value matches the Email pattern.

 - [AsyncRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/AsyncRule/)
 Allows you to specify any conditions to be checked on the server.
-This check is performed last after all other rules pass validation checks.
+This check is performed last, after all other rules pass validation checks.
 In this demo, it checks whether user input is equal to the `test@dx-email.com` string.